 The ContinuLink platform was built with core functionality that runs across all business lines.
 This core functionality addresses many of the challenges of a growing agency.
 Having a software partner that understands your business and the challenges you face is integral for success.

-ContinuLink offers innovative features for Medicare, Medicaid/Waiver, Private Duty and Hospice agencies alike.
+ContinuLink offers innovative features for Medicare, Skilled or Non Medical, Medicaid/Waiver, Private Duty and Hospice agencies alike.
 Take a look at how our product beats the competition, in more ways than one.

 The ContinU Trainers and implementation staff are your guides through the ContinuLink application.
 Our Training and Implementation professionals have over 65 combined years of home care experience.

 As an agency looking to adopt a system, you have many options on how to access your software—whether you choose to use multiple components or modules or a single application.
 Whatever you decide it is important that you know your options.
 The chart on the following page will act as your guide.